Micro-Star International

+MSI was founded on August 4, 1986, by Hsu Hsiang (Joseph Hsu), Huang Chin-Ching (Jeans Huang), Lin Wen-Tung (Frank Lin), Yu Hsien-Neng (Kenny Yu), and Lu Chi-Lung (Henry Lu).
+It is listed on the Taiwan Stock Exchange.

 Operations

+First starting its business in New Taipei City, Taiwan, MSI later expanded into China, setting up its Bao'an plant in Shenzhen in 2000 and establishing research and development facilities in Kunshan in 2001.
+It also provides global warranty services in North America, Central/South America, Asia, Australia and Europe.

-MSI's offices in Zhonghe District, New Taipei City, Taiwan serve as the company's headquarters, and house a number of different divisions and services.
+MSI's offices in Zhonghe District, New Taipei City, Taiwan, serve as the company's headquarters, and house a number of different divisions and services.

 Manufacturing initially took place at plants in Taiwan, but has been moved elsewhere.
-Many MSI graphics cards are manufactured at its plant in China.
+Many MSI graphics cards are manufactured at its plant in mainland China.

 The company has branch offices in the Americas, Europe, Asia, Australia and South Africa.
 As of 2015, the company has a global presence in over 120 countries.

+MSI and Syrma SGS announced their collaboration to make laptops in Chennai on January 10, 2025.
+MSI will transfer technology to Syrma SGS for localized production in India.

 Products

 The company first built its reputation on developing and manufacturing computer motherboards and graphics cards.
 It established its subsidiary FUNTORO in 2008 for the vehicle infotainment market.
 It provides many computer and tech oriented products including laptops, desktops, monitors, motherboards, graphics cards, power supply products, computer cases and liquid cooler for gamers and content creators, all-in-one PCs, mobile workstations, servers, IPCs, multimedia peripherals, vehicle infotainment, and an autonomous mobility robot.

 When established in 1986, MSI focused on the design and manufacturing of motherboards and add-on cards.
 Later that year, it introduced the first over-clockable 286 motherboard.

 In 1989, MSI introduced its first 486 motherboard; in 1990, its first Socket 7 based motherboard; in 1993, its first 586 motherboard; and in 1995, its Dual Pentium Pro-based motherboard.
 In 1997, it introduced its Intel Pentium II-based motherboard with Intel MMX Technology, along with its first graphics card product and first barebone product.
 In 2002, it released its first PC2PC Bluetooth & WLAN motherboard.

 In 2000, MSI introduced its first set-top box product (MS-5205); in 2003, its first Pen Tablet PC product (PenNote3100); and in 2004, its first Notebook product (M510C).
 In 2009, MSI introduced its first Ultra Slim Notebook (X320), and first all-in-one PC (AP1900).

 MSI released their first digital audio player in 2003, in a line called MEGA.

 In 2008, MSI sponsored Fnatic and dived into the PC gaming market.
-Its GAMING series features laptops, desktops, motherboards, graphic cards, All-in-One PCs and gaming peripherals designed for gamers and power users.
+Its GAMING series features laptops, desktops, motherboards, graphic cards, all-in-one PCs and gaming peripherals designed for gamers and power users.